 - Fine motor and play/ leisure skill development

 - Independence for Travel

 - And Domestic independence

-Skills are practiced in real life situations and settings both on campus and within the local community, and aim to give students the confidence and skills they need to live as independently as possible
+Skills are practised in real-life situations and settings both on campus and within the local community and aim to give students the confidence and skills they need to live as independently as possible